-The Mono Basin Outdoor Education Center (OEC) program has been connecting the youth of Los Angeles to the source of their water in the Mono Basin for over 25 years.
+The Mono Basin Outdoor Education Center (OEC) program has been connecting the youth of Los Angeles to the source of their water in the Mono Basin for many years—2024 marks the OEC’s 30th anniversary.

 The program is run by the Mono Lake Committee, and operates out of a small center at the Cain Ranch on a long-term lease from the Los Angeles Department of Water & Power.